OSInside/kiwi/doc/source/working_with_kiwi/shell_scripts.rst

 Image Customization via the ``config.sh`` Shell Script
 ------------------------------------------------------

-The KIWI image description allows to have an :file:`config.sh` script in place.
+The {kiwi} image description allows to have an :file:`config.sh` script in place.
 It can be used for changes appropriate for all images to be created from a given unpacked image (:file:`config.sh` runs prior to the *create step*).
 The script should add operating system configuration files which